ianhundere/rpi-k3s/tools/rpi-kernel-48bit/README.md

 build ships only the kernel Image + its module tree.

 **No-initramfs contract:** with `kernel=kernel8-48bit.img`, `auto_initramfs=1`
-no longer name-matches an initramfs, so the custom kernel boots without one.
+no longer name-matches an initramfs, so the custom kernel boots without one (side effect: no early-boot fsck of the rootfs — run `sudo fsck -fn /dev/mmcblk0p2` manually if SD corruption is ever suspected).
 That is safe **only because** the SD-card rootfs path is built-in — the build script asserts `CONFIG_MMC_BCM2835=y`, `CONFIG_MMC_SDHCI_IPROC=y`, `CONFIG_EXT4_FS=y` and fails the build if a future defconfig demotes them.